-Do not place any heavy or hard object on the parcel shelf.
+Do not place any objects, especially heavy or solid objects on the luggage compartment cover.
 These may pose a risk to the vehicle occupants if the driver has to brake suddenly or if the vehicle is involved in an accident.